rkapl123/DBAddin/docs/DBFuncs.md

 The parameter headerInfo defines whether Field Headers should be displayed (`TRUE`) in the returned list or not (`FALSE` = Default).

-The parameter AutoFit defines whether Rows and Columns should be autofitted to the data content (`TRUE`) or not (`FALSE` = Default).
-There is an issue with multiple autofitted target ranges below each other, here the autofitting is not predictable (due to the unpredictable nature of the calculation order), resulting in not fitted columns sometimes.
+The parameter AutoFit defines whether Rows and Columns should be auto-fitted to the data content (`TRUE`) or not (`FALSE` = Default).
+There is an issue with multiple auto-fitted target ranges below each other, here the auto-fitted is not predictable (due to the unpredictable nature of the calculation order), resulting in not fitted columns sometimes.

-The parameter `AutoFormat` defines whether the first data row's format information should be autofilled down to be reflected in all rows (`TRUE`) or not (`FALSE` = Default).
+The parameter `AutoFormat` defines whether the first data row's format information should be auto-filled down to be reflected in all rows (`TRUE`) or not (`FALSE` = Default).

 The parameter ShowRowNums defines whether Row numbers should be displayed in the first column (`TRUE`) or not (`FALSE` = Default).